Request for Proposal

 Outside Exhibition of Existing Large Scale Sculptures for Display in Patricia's Green (Reissue)

-The San Francisco Arts Commission is soliciting submissions to establish a pool of existing sculptures, ranging in height from 20 feet to 50 feet, to be considered for a one year temporary display in Patricia's Green in San Francisco.
+The San Francisco Arts Commission is soliciting submissions to establish a pool of existing sculptures to be considered for a one year temporary display in Patricia's Green in San Francisco.
+The height of the sculpture should allow for a high visibility amongst the surrounding residential and commercial structures.
 Patricia's Green is located in Hayes Valley on Octavia Street between Hayes and Fell Streets.
 This will continue a long legacy of temporary artwork being displayed in Patricia’s Green that started in 2005.
 This program is the result of a strong partnership with the Hayes Valley Neighborhood Association and their advocacy for public art funding.

 If selected for this temporary sculpture outdoor exhibition, artist(s) will be required to schedule a minimum of one Artist Talk at the site of sculpture throughout the duration of the loan.